codingqi/Churn-Prediction/README.md

 ## Description
 This repository documents the project step by step:

-* A. Data Query.sql: query data from the company’s database;
+Step 1.
+Data Query.sql: query data from the company’s database and save data locally;
-* B. Feature Engineering.ipynb: prepare features for the prediction modeling;
+Step 2.
+Feature Engineering.ipynb: prepare features for the prediction modeling;
-* C. Modeling.ipynb: visualize data, select features, and get the model run!
+Step 3.
+Modeling.ipynb: visualize data, select features, and get the model run!

 ## Reports
 For a high level walk through of the modeling, please check this [blog](https://bit.ly/churn-prediction-eva-tian).